alisawuffles/olmo-core-doc/README.md

 To specify a new model config, we recommend creating a new classmethod under `TransformerConfig`.
 Keep in mind that as you change the model size and architecture you’ll likely want to adjust hyperparameters and performance settings such as the learning rate and micro-batch size (`--train_module.rank_microbatch_size`).

 ### Launching the run
 Now that we know how to change settings on the fly, we're ready to launch the run.
 For the first run, we'll use overrides to disable the in-loop perplexity evaluator, in-loop downstream task evaluator, checkpoint, and terminate the training at step 100.
-If you have two GPUs available, the command would be
+Assuming you have two GPUs available, the command would be
 ```
 torchrun --nproc-per-node=2 src/examples/llm/train.py \
   tutorial-run-01 \